online-poker/poker-html-client/docs/README.md

 - Adorment for the cards

 Cards on hand used for displaying actual cards value to the player, and participate in the animation.
 Folded cards used only for displaying folded cards.
-Both cards on hands and folded cards mutually exclusive to each other.
+Both cards on hands and folded cards blocks mutually exclusive to each other.
 If you have cards on hand, you will never have folded cards and vice versa.
 Closed cards is block which display closed cards for the player.
 They server as overlay over cards on hands or folded cards, and as interactive control for opening card to the player.